Sarojini Naidu: Biography, Poems & More!

 The birth anniversary of Saroini Naidu is celebrated as the National Women’s Day on 13 February.
 This year India will celebrate 145th birth anniversary of Sarojini Naidu (the fearless Indian political activist).

 These were 10 crucial lessons taught by Sarojini Naidu, Nightingale of India during her fearless life journey.
 She made exceptional contributions during the history of the freedom movement which was replete with the saga of courage and sacrifice of great people like her.
 She was truly a source of hope and inspiration for many Indians.
-For more inspirational lessons, stay tuned to the study abroad platform Leverage Edu!
+This was all about the biography of Sarojini Naidu.
+If you want to know more about other Famous Personalities then visit our General Knowledge page!

 Leave a Reply